smayadev/node-uptime-monitor/README.md

 docker compose run --rm node-test 2>&1
 ```

+## Automated Testing and Security

+GitHub Actions runs a CI workflow on every push to `main` and on every pull request.
+The workflow only runs tests and security checks but does not deploy anything.

+- Jest test suite on Node.js 20 and 22
+- `npm audit` at high severity or above
+- CodeQL static analysis for JavaScript
+- Gitleaks scan for committed secrets
+- Snyk open source and Snyk Code scans at high severity or above

+Dependency and tooling updates are handled by Dependabot, which opens pull requests on a weekly schedule:

+- npm dependencies (development and production dependencies grouped separately; production updates limited to minor and patch so major bumps land as individual pull requests)
+- GitHub Actions version bumps

 ## Prometheus Metrics Documentation

 The Prometheus metrics endpoint can be accessed using the endpoint URL: